 Natural and Man-Made Causes of Global Warming

-Global warming is the increase in the earth’s average temperature due to release of several greenhouse gases to the atmosphere by humans.
+Global warming is the increase in the earth’s average temperature due to the release of several greenhouse gases to the atmosphere by humans.
 Global warming is affecting many parts of the world.
 Due to global warming, the glaciers are melting which is causing the rise in the sea level.
-When the level of the sea rises, it causes danger to the people living in the low lying areas.
+When the level of the sea rises, it causes danger to the people living in low lying areas.

 When the level of the sea rises, it covers the plants and causes some of them to die.
 When they die, animals lose their main source of food.
-We, human beings lose our two sources of food, plants and animals.
+We, human beings lose our two sources of food, plants, and animals.
 It may also force people to lose their homes.
 In other words, the whole chain will get affected if nothing is done on time to stop global warming from spreading its wings.

 With the global temperature increasing by 3%, many believe that global warming is on the climb.
-Right away, experts will say it’s time to save energy: Turn off lights not in use, or carpool with your annoying co-worker who loves knock-knock jokes.
+Right away, experts will say it’s time to save energy: Turn off lights when not in use, or carpool with your annoying co-worker who loves knock-knock jokes.
 We’ve all heard the advice by scientist greatly involved in global warming, and while their argument rests firm in data and conclusive research, are we the only ones causing global warming?
 The answer to that is a tricky one.